masak/strangelyconsistent-blog-posts/july-21-2012-its-too-dark-in-here.markdown

   room](https://github.com/masak/crypt/commit/e90ce36e75c3d845951f22490e93c5dbfb8916cb).
   Actually, it's not that simple.
 The flashlight can be switched on because it's a *light source*.
 And then it has to be actually on.
-And then it has to be *in the room*, or in the player's adventure, which is conceptually in the room, too.
+And then it has to be *in the room*, or in the player's inventory, which is conceptually in the room, too.
 Finally we have to tell the game engine that `use` has the particular meaning `switch on` for light sources.
 Phew!